Skip to main content

 • Cayman’s role in global transparency

-Cayman continues to be an active participant in OECD reporting frameworks.
+Cayman continues to be an active participant in the Organisation for Economic Co-operation and Development (OECD) reporting frameworks.
 Maintaining strong compliance is essential to supporting our position as the leading global funds jurisdiction.

 • GIIN registration support;